massung/codeninja/_posts/2018-10-31-config-scripts.markdown

         "Load and execute the lines of a script." cwd = os.getcwd()

-        # reading from standard in doesn't change the diretory
+        # change to the directory of the script
         if source != '-':
             path, source = os.path.split(source)